-Proposed text amendments are shown below within the context of the restructured/renumbered Zoning Ordinance (as proposed in Exhibit B).
+Proposed text amendments are shown below within the context of the restructured/renumbered Zoning Ordinance as described in the table on the previous pages.

 Underline/strikeout formatting is used only for proposed changes to text, not for proposed renumbering.
-(Where noted, new or rewritten complete chapters, and some large sections, are not underlined, for better readability.)
+Where noted, new or repealed/replaced sections and chapters are not underlined for better readability.